Inpatient Behavioral Health Services

-The Inpatient Psychiatric Care Units at Pascagoula Hospital serve adults ages 18+ who are experiencing a mental health crisis.
+The Inpatient Behavioral Care Units at Pascagoula Hospital serve adults ages 18+ who are experiencing a mental health crisis.
 Persons admitted as inpatients receive 24-hour supervision in a therapeutic environment.

 Referrals are needed in order to be admitted to Inpatient services.
 We accept referrals from primary care providers as well as physicians in our Emergency Department through the Crisis Intervention Program.
 Some common acute conditions patients are hospitalized for include: